-Detailed budgets are not required to be submitted with any Cycle-7 proposals.
+Detailed budgets are not required with warm mission proposals.
 If you are at an institution that requires a detailed budget prior to the issuance of your funding contract then the guidelines provided below for allowable costs will apply.

 16.1 Salaries and Wages